Fusion-Data-Platform/fdf/_sources/_static/README.txt

 * Howard Yuh, Nova Photonics

 We welcome your contributions to the FDF project.
-To contribute, please fork the repo and submit pull requests.
-For more information, please contact David, Kevin, or Howard.
+To contribute, please contact David, Kevin, or Howard and request an invitation for the development repository: https://github.com/Fusion-Data-Framework/fdf-dev